FasTnT/epcis/README.md

 **Queries** endpoint supports XML and SOAP requests.
 Note that it will not return the wsdl on a `GET` request.
 SOAP requests *must* contain a `content-type` header with value set to either `application/soap+xml` or `text/soap+xml`.

-See the `documents\EPCIS_Samples.postman_collection.json` file for more informations and requests examples.
+The file `documents\EPCIS_Samples.postman_collection.json` contains XML requests examples to be run in [PostMan](https://www.getpostman.com/), and the file `EPCglobal-epcis-query-1-2-soapui-project` contains a project with SOAP example requests to be run in [SoapUI](https://www.soapui.org/open-source.html).

 ### Others endpoints: